 Many of our clients appreciate the advantages of an external, independent legal specialist and mandate us to fill that role.
 We act as a flexible element or module that can be implemented, strengthening the position of the in-house counsel by means of our outside inside counselTM approach.
 We try to open up new perspectives and views on things, some of which may at first glance seem rather creative or even eccentric.

 Who are the people behind LAUX LAWYERS AG?

-Eight Advisors.
-Eight different personalities.
+Seven Advisors.
+Seven different personalities.
 One single solution for you.

 The practice was founded in 2011 by Christian Laux and has since then expanded in terms of the number of lawyers as well as the expertise and experience acquired.
-You will benefit from a total of 90 years of combined IT law experience – all directly available to you.
+You benefit from more than 100 years of combined IT law experience – all directly available to you.

 Here are our advisors:

 EXPERTISE Alexander Hofmann has many years of experience as an in-house counsel for IP and IT with a large international bank and also as a lawyer for copyright, media and general commercial and contract law.
 He is thus well versed in complex negotiation situations and knows the particular demands of the finance sector when it comes to outsourcing and cross-border cases in terms of data and banking secrecy.
 Alexander has a mind-set focused on long-term and sustainable solutions, not taking just the actual situation into account but also the overall requirements of the client’s company.

 MAIN FIELDS His main fields are sourcing, digitalisation, cloud computing, IT/business consulting, outside inside counsel, data protection and law.